8 Best Cordless Miter Saws – Reviews & Top Picks 2023

 Cordless technology has come a long way, and it’s becoming possible to power larger tools with batteries.
-Only a few years ago, most of us would have believed a cordless miter saw was possible, but now there are several brands available, and choosing the right one for your shop can be a challenge.
+Only a few years ago, most of us wouldn’t have believed a cordless miter saw was possible, but now several brands are available, and choosing the right one for your shop can be challenging.

 Please keep reading while we take an in-depth look at cordless miter saws and discuss RPM, engine voltage, power, and crosscut size to help you make an educated purchase.

 |Milwaukee M18 Miter Saw||

 1. Makita XSL02Z Cordless Miter Saw – Best Overall

 The Makita XSL02Z features a powerful 18-volt rechargeable motor that can deliver 5,700 RPM of cutting power.
 At just under 30 pounds, it’s incredibly lightweight for a miter saw, which allows you to transport it in ways not usually possible with a standard miter saw.
 It has a large diameter cutting capacity and can cut boards up to 2 x 12 inches.
 A four-steel rail sliding system increases rigidity so you can produce superior cuts.